-Various approaches have been trialled to reduce social desirability bias and improve confidentiality, including computer and pen-and-paper-based self-report [4].
+Various approaches have been trialled to reduce social desirability bias and improve confidentiality, including computer based self-report [4].
 However, these approaches can exclude individuals who are not comfortable with written English.
-This barrier can be particularly important for young people who use illicit drugs, who may have had disrupted education [25, 26].
+This barrier can be particularly challenging for young people who may have had disrupted education [25, 26].
 ‘Audio-computer assisted self-interviewing (ACASI)’ has been developed to overcome such barriers [27].
-ACASI allows participants to hear the questions and potential answers, and to confidentially select a response.
-Local language(s) can be made available [19, 21].
+ACASI allows participants to hear the questions and potential answers, and confidentially select a response.
+Surveys can be undertaken using local language(s) [19, 21].
 ACASI has been shown to reduce social desirability bias in self-reporting of drug use-related behaviours [22, 28] and to be acceptable to Aboriginal respondents [14, 21].

 Aim

-The current study arose out of concern by staff at a local needle syringe service that young Aboriginal clients with clear health needs did not appear to be accessing primary health care.
+Concerned staff at a local needle syringe service who identified that the health needs of young Aboriginal clients were not met by local primary health care services initiated the current study.
+As the first step towards addressing this gap it was necessary to gain a more in-depth understanding of these needs form the perspective of young people themselves using the most appropriate tool.
 Here we describe the development and pilot results of an ACASI survey to provide insight into the (self-) perceived healthcare needs and preferences of young (aged 16-25 years) urban Aboriginal people who use illicit drugs, including comparing to those who had not used illicit drugs in the last 12 months.

 METHODS

-A sequential mixed-methods exploratory study design was employed with the aim of developing a structured survey to explore the health needs of young Aboriginal people (aged 16-25) who use illicit drugs.
-The setting of the study was inner-city Sydney.
-While the overall Aboriginal population is less than two percent [29], there are pockets of higher concentration.
-Further details of the setting are not provided to protect community confidentiality.
+A sequential mixed-methods exploratory study design was employed with the aim of developing a structured survey to explore the health needs of young Aboriginal people (aged 16-25) who use illicit drugs in inner-city Sydney.
+While the Aboriginal population is approximately two percent [29], further details of the setting are not provided to protect community confidentiality.

 Qualitative data was collected using a focus group discussion and two in-depth, one-on-one interviews with young Aboriginal people who use illicit drugs.
 The findings of this phase informed the development of the quantitative survey delivered on a tablet-based ACASI platform, and quotes are presented to provide context for responses to the quantitative survey items.

-Study methods were guided by an advisory group comprised of a representative from the local Aboriginal Medical Service (AMS; a community-controlled health service specifically for Aboriginal and Torres Strait Islander peoples), a Needle Syringe Program (NSP; a program that offers free clean injecting equipment which can be collected anonymously), staff of non-Aboriginal specific drug and alcohol services (such as ati.e. local hospitals) and research personnel.
+Study methods were guided by an advisory group comprised of a representative from the local Aboriginal Medical Service (AMS; an Aboriginal community-controlled health service), a Needle Syringe Program (NSP; a program offering free clean injecting equipment which can be collected anonymously), staff of non-Aboriginal specific drug and alcohol services (i.e. ie. local hospitals) and research personnel.
 The Human Research Ethics Committees of the Aboriginal Health and Medical Research Council of New South Wales (NSW) and of Sydney Local Health District approved the study.

 Focus group and interviews

-Following consultation with the study’s advisory group, a range of health issues were selected to explore with both the focus group and one-on-one interview participants, including: health issues of most concern, sources of health information and advice, trusted providers of health information and advice, factors facilitating health seeking, involvement in planning and delivery of health programs, and improvements needed in health services.
+Following consultation with the study’s advisory group, issues were selected to explore with both the focus group and one-on-one interview participants, including: health issues of most concern, sources and trusted providers of health information and advice, factors facilitating healthcare seeking, involvement in planning and delivering health programs, and improvements needed in health services.